friendlyantz/friendlyantz/_learning/2023-08-10-postgresql.md

 - Also I noted hitting Partially indexed table second time with the same query (outside index range) was 100x faster, while others did not change
 ## Using Indexes with LIKE and ILIKE

-GIN/GIST indexes together with `pg_tgrm` can sometimes be used for LIKE and ILIKE, but query performance is unpredictable when user-generated input is presented.
+GIN / GIST indexes together with `pg_tgrm` can sometimes be used for LIKE and ILIKE, but query performance is unpredictable when user-generated input is presented.

+> **GIN** indexes are the preferred text search index type.
+[PG sauce](https://www.postgresql.org/docs/current/textsearch-indexes.html)

 **Pros:**
 - The user doesn‘t have to worry about the case matching